 Working from a central pool of funds lets us keep growing

-We launched a pilot where we gave 16 students access to small micro loans while they were taught how to run a small business that would generate enough income to buy lunches, medication and other essentials.
+Our focus has always been on educating girls.
+But sometimes other issues get in the way of achieving that goal.
+Like years ago when we heard one of our scholars had fainted in class from hunger.
+When we looked into the situation a bit more we discovered lots of girls were in a similar situation.
+We all know how hard it is to concentrate on your studies when you’re hungry - so we had to do something.
+We launched a pilot where we gave 16 students access to small micro loans and taught them how to run a small business that would generate enough income to buy lunches, medication and other essentials.
 It was a huge success and today that program has grown and evolved into Business Brains, which has expanded to become one of our four girl-focused programs.
 If funds are tied to existing programs it’s incredibly difficult to find the resources to trial and grow new and innovative solutions to new problems.

 Some programs are sexier than others